OpenTechSchool/python-flask/core/setup.md

 # virtualenv

-This part isn't required for Flask, but many people find it very useful to be able to separate their projects in terms of library installations and Python versions.
+This part isn't required for Flask, but many people find it very useful to be able to separate their projects in terms of package installations and Python versions.
 You can skip over this section if you like, or come back to it later.

 Virtualenv makes it easy to use Python 2.7 in one project and Python 3 in another.
-It also gives you a place to install libraries _per-project_, so you can have one project using Flask, another using Django, another using Bottle and their won't step all over each other.
+It also gives you a place to install libraries _per-project_, so you can have one project using Flask, another using Django, another using Bottle and they won't step all over each other.

 Installing on Windows is as easy as: